Subscribe for all my updates and don't miss a thing! Sign me up!

 Known today to 16th–18th century focused archaeologists as the "City that Sank", it is considered the most important underwater archaeological site in the western hemisphere; yielding 16th –17th-century artifacts by the ton and many important treasures from indigenous peoples, predating the 1588 founding from as far away as Guatemala!

 Several 17th and early 18th century pirate ships are sunk within the harbor and are being carefully harvested under controlled conditions by different teams of archaeologists.

 Other "digs" are staked out along various quarters and streets by different teams.

 Today, this famous place in Jamaica has inspired several movies, books, other place names and even beers!

-Current development in progress will redevelop the small resultant fishing town into a tourist destination by 2015-16, serviced by cruise ships as early as 2008, with the archaeological findings the heart of the attractions.
+Current development in progress will redevelop the small resultant fishing town into a flourishing tourist destination, serviced by cruise ships with the archaeological findings the heart of the attractions.

 And if you haven't done so, make sure you subscribe to my free monthly e-zine My Island Jamaica Digest (MIJD) and stay with the latest from Jamaica!